 Having a water filter is essential for backpacking.
 Even if we plan to pack enough water, we always bring along a water filter in case we run out.

 We’ve been using Sawyer water filter for years and it does the job well.
 The only part that we don’t like about the Sawyer filter is that it’s slow and takes a while to filter even just two water bottles.

-With the Sawyer filter you can use the water pouch that come with the set or bring your own water bottles for refills.
+With the Sawyer filter, you can use the water pouch that comes with the set or bring your own water bottles for refills.

 While you can spend over $100+ on an outdoor knife, for our backpacking and camping trips we use the foldable Smith & Wesson Extreme Ops knife.
 It comes at a great price, it’s very sharp and folds up for safety.

 Planning meals for long multi-day hikes can be a bit challenging.
 You have to find the perfect balance between what will fit into the bear canister, tastes good, and is quick to make.

 If you want to take the easy route, REI offers a lot of great backpacking meals like Pad Thai with chicken, Mexican-style rice & chicken, and Fettuccini Alfredo.
 These meals come dehydrated so all you need to do is add hot water and enjoy.

 For a cheaper option, we usually go to our local grocery store and get a couple of cans of chicken (which we drain and put in a Ziploc) and a pack of ready rice.
 For lunch, we usually eat tuna, crackers, fruit, and protein bars.

 For breakfast, we bring a few packs of oatmeal, instant coffee, and dehydrated milk that we use for oatmeal and as a creamer in our coffee.